UCLALibrary/research-tips/_tutorials/2021-08-25-networking.md

 <h3 id="Network-Regularly">Network Regularly</h3>

 You don't have to be at a networking event to network!
 You can have a conversation with anyone you meet in any context — you never know who might end up being a lifelong friend.
 Keep an open mind, and try the interactive room below for tips on networking regularly!
-Image credit: ESO (https://www.eso.org/public/images/mg_3010_3053/)

 <iframe class="mb-4" src="https://ccle.ucla.edu/mod/hvp/embed.php?id=4096328" width="706" height="423" frameborder="0" allowfullscreen="allowfullscreen" title="Networking Regularly"></iframe><script src="https://ccle.ucla.edu/mod/hvp/library/js/h5p-resizer.js" charset="UTF-8"></script>